KikeVen/python911/_posts/2019-9-28-python-installation-04.md

 >>>
 ```

-Although we use the print() function in the above, in an interactive session is not needed.
+Although we use the print() function in the example above, in a Python Interactive Session the `print()` is not needed.
 You can just type the string in quotes and it will return the string when you press `Enter`.

-But it is very usufull for testing and quick execution of short programs.
+But Python Interactive Session is very usufull for testing and quick execution of short programs or parts of a larger program.

 * Type `round(34.654444, 2)`
 * Press `Enter`